 We had an incredible number of submissions.
-It was so hard to whittle it down to a longlist of just sixteen titles and we’re so sorry that you didn’t make the list.
+It was so hard to whittle it down to a longlist of just eighteen titles and we’re so sorry that you didn’t make the list.
 The good news is that all your hard work hasn’t been for nothing.
 If you put together all the information we asked you to and made a book proposal, there are a few things that you can do next:

 Continue to work on your book idea and hone your proposal:

 Did you run out of time before the submissions deadline?
 Maybe you sent your submission at the last minute and think it could do with a second look?
 In the next few weeks we’ll be posting some specific tips on how you can improve your proposal.
 In the meantime, you can use the resources we’ve already put together to help you.
 These resources will remain online:

 If you are looking to find out what else is out there in the market, read as many nature books as possible.
 We have a list of authors to read and follow online (here).
 You can also find out about other prizes (here) and details of festivals around the country (here).

 Pitch your writing:

 Want to add to your writing CV so that your writing is more attractive to agents and editors?
 Many writers have made their start by pitching articles on the subject of the book they’d like to write.
 For example, Amy Liptrot wrote for Caught by the River before being published by Canongate Books and Kerri ní Dochartaigh was first noticed by her agent Kirsty McLachlan when she published an article in The Clearing.
 We’ve compiled a (non-exhaustive) list here of the many opportunities out there: